Is it possible to fully automate the data science lifecycle? Is it possible to automatically build a machine learning model from a set of data?

 As simple as the final application might seem to the end user, the system running in the background could be quite complex and, therefore, not easy to create completely from scratch.
 To help you with this process, we created a blueprint of an interactive application for automatic creation of machine learning classification models.

-This blueprint was developed with KNIME Analytics Platform, and it is available on our public repository.
+This blueprint was developed with KNIME Analytics Platform, and you can download the workflow from the KNIME Hub.

 A Blueprint for Guided Automation of Machine Learning